 $Nin a naming scheme to represent the name of each data item.
 If you do not use the token, each data item uses the same specified

 setfunction name, so the model generates an error when you generate code.

 To specify a different

-function name for each data item, set Get function or
+setfunction name for each data item, set Get function or Set function to

 Specify the name of the header file that declares the

 setfunctions with the Header file property.
 In this case, Definition file has no meaning.
 To prevent users of the storage class from specifying a meaningless definition file, set Definition file to